The Irish War of Independence – A Brief Overview

 The autumn and winter of 1920 saw a new ruthlessness on both sides.
 On November 21, IRA units in Dublin launched a mass assassination attack on British Intelligence officers, killing 14 men, of whom at least 8 were Intelligence Officers.
 In revenge, a force of RIC Black and Tans and Auxiliaries shot dead 15 civilians at a football match in Dublin’s Croke Park, in a day known as Bloody Sunday.
 A week later a patrol of 17 Auxiliaries was wiped out in an IRA ambush at Kilmichael in Cork and shortly after that much of Cork city centre was destroyed in a fire set by Crown forces.

-By the end of 1920 some 300 people had been killed.
-There were attempts to call a truce in December but this was prevented by Hamar Greenwood, the Chief Secretary for Ireland who insisted that the IRA surrender its weapons first.
+By the end of 1920 some 500 people had been killed.
+There were attempts to call a truce in December but this was prevented by the British government, in particular, Hamar Greenwood, the Chief Secretary for Ireland who insisted that the IRA surrender its weapons first.

 Martial or military law was declared in the province of Munster.
 The regular British Army was deployed in greater numbers, mounting, ‘sweeps’ across the countryside and the British authorities began ‘official reprisals’ including house burnings and executions, in response to IRA attacks.
 The IRA retaliated by stepping up shootings of informers (real and alleged), eventually extending attacks to off-duty British personnel and burning the property of loyalists.
 When the British began executing prisoners the IRA also began shooting captured British soldiers and police.